« View All Posts

 From fuel gelling to the truck not starting to low tire pressure, there are some unique issues drivers encounter in the winter months.
 Preparing your semi-truck for the winter is essential to ensure your safety and the smooth operation of your vehicle all season long.

-Here at the Anderson Trucking Service (ATS) shop in Minnesota, we’re in the middle of fall and already preparing for temperatures to drop below freezing in just a few short weeks.
-You never know what weather we’ll encounter up here in the far north, so we’re encouraging our drivers to get ready for winter now to prevent any issues that prevent them from running optimally and continuing to put money in their pockets.
+Here at the Anderson Trucking Service (ATS) shop in Minnesota, we deal with the brutal cold every winter.
+We encourage drivers to get ready for winter as soon as possible to prevent any issues that prevent them from running optimally and continuing to put money in their pockets.

 In this article, we’ll discuss five key points to help you winterize your semi-truck so you can face the winter weather with confidence.

 Before the cold weather sets in, it's crucial to take your semi-truck to the shop for a thorough inspection and maintenance check.
+Aim to get it in during late fall.
 The shop will ensure your vehicle is in optimal condition to handle the challenges of winter.
-Consider preparing well in advance by getting your truck in during the fall.

 While trucks are designed to function in freezing temperatures, the cold weather is harder on your truck.
 Because your engine oil and other drive-line fluids are cold, it takes a while for the engine to warm up and reach its most fuel-efficient temperature.
 Battery performance can also decrease in the winter.